Making our safety vision a reality

 In 2019, we reduced process safety incidents by 36% compared to 2018.
 We achieved this through enhanced engagement by our teams and the use of new tools to support our technical professionals.

 We’ve continued to roll out our competency-building programme, which is based on the model developed by the Institution of Chemical Engineers (IChemE).
 We also introduced a number of software systems to support risk management, including a global 'management of change programme' which is designed to manage all our major accident risks.

 Construction & contractor safety

-We ensure that any new machinery arriving at our sites is 'safe by design' – and we are working with vendors and industry experts to assess existing machinery safety risks and identify improvements.
+To combat this, we’re equipping employees with the ability to identify hazards and assess their risks.
+This makes safety more personal and builds greater individual accountability for it.
+We ran extra training on this in 2018 and have created tools to help people spot any hazards.
+We ensure that any new machinery arriving at our sites is 'safe by design' – and we’re working with vendors and industry experts to assess existing machinery safety risks and identify improvements.

 We’ve also developed new safety standards, guidelines and e-learning to prepare people for working with new technology, robotics and automation.